esimov/stackblur-go/README.md

 To quote the author this algorithm "*is a compromise between Gaussian blur and Box blur, it creates much better looking blurs than Box blur, but it is 7x faster than Gaussian blur.*"

-Comparing to the Javascript implementation the Go version is ~50% faster, running the same image with the same bluring radius.
+Comparing to the Javascript implementation the Go version is at least 50% faster (depending on the image size and blur radius), running the same image with the same bluring radius.

 ### Benchmark
 Radius       | Javascript  | Go